lagom/lagom/.github/ISSUE_TEMPLATE.md

 ### Are you looking for help?

 This is an issue tracker, used to manage and track the development of Lagom.
 It is not a support system and so it is not a place to ask questions or get help.
-If you're not sure if you have found a bug, the best place to start is with either the [users mailing list](https://groups.google.com/forum/#!forum/lagom-framework) or [Stack Overflow](http://stackoverflow.com/questions/ask?tags=lagom).
+If you're not sure if you have found a bug, the best place to start is with either the [discussion forum](https://discuss.lagomframework.com) or [Stack Overflow](http://stackoverflow.com/questions/ask?tags=lagom).
 If you have a feature request, the [contributors channel](https://gitter.im/lagom/contributors) is a better forum than an issue tracker to discuss it.

 ### Lagom Version (1.2.x / 1.3.x / etc)